 However, not all construction waste will be going to an upgraded landfill.
+Thus, some

-Thus, some construction sites will still need to separate their wastes.
-Inspection costs to ensure CESQG wastes are separated for heavy construction companies were presented in section 3.3.
-It is uncertain, what portion of the 10,000 companies assumed to "inspect" sites in section 3.3, would continue to incur this cost under this scenario where the majority of large C&D landfills upgrade.
-To be conservative, EPA assumed 70 percent of these companies will continue to "inspect" the sites capture a reasonable upper-bound of facilities which might continue to inspect and separate.
+&lt;sup>19 Estimated monitoring well concentrations of iron, manganese, sulfates, and/or total dissolved solids exceed secondary drinking water standards (SMCLs) at several additional landfills.
+However, these constituents are not among those the rule requires owners of C&D landfills to monitor for, and are not of concern for health reasons (SMCLs are based on aesthetics).
+Therefore, EPA has not included these landfills in estimating the proportion of C&D landfills that will trigger corrective action under the rule construction sites will still need to separate their wastes.
+Inspection costs to ensure CESQG wastes are separated for heavy construction establishments were presented in section 3.3.
+It is uncertain, what portion of the 10,000 establishments assumed to "inspect" sites in section 3.3, would continue to incur this cost under this scenario where the majority of large C&D landfills upgrade.
+To be conservative, EPA assumed 70 percent of these establishments will continue to "inspect" the sites capture a reasonable upper-bound of facilities which might continue to inspect and separate.
 To calculate separation and disposal costs for these construction waste generators, then, EPA simply multiplied the costs estimated previously for all construction waste generators by 70 percent.